martinsbalodis/web-scraper-chrome-extension/docs/Selectors.md

 ### Data extraction selectors

-Data extraction selectors simply return data from the element that it is selected.
-For example [Text selector] [text-selector] extracts text from elected element.
-These selectors can be used as text selectors:
+Data extraction selectors simply return data from the selected element.
+For example [Text selector] [text-selector] extracts text from selected element.
+These selectors can be used as data extraction selectors:

  * [Text selector] [text-selector]
  * [Link selector] [link-selector]